 Students enrolled in Business courses are expected to adhere to the rules of conduct set out in the UFV calendar and UFV policies.
 These rules apply within the classroom and in all other course settings, including field trips and study tours.

 It is very important that you attend the first class of every course.
 If you are not in attendance on the first day of class without prior notification to the instructor, your seat in the class will be made available to someone on the waitlist.
-The first class information is vital for your success in the course as it represents 10% of the course content and the instructor uses this class to outline their expectations for the course.
+The information you will recieve in the first class is vital for your success in the course as it represents 10% of the course content, and the instructor uses this class to outline their expectations for the course.